 If you’ve ever placed a lovingly prepared bowl of food in front of your Lhasa Apso only to receive a withering glance and a dramatic turn of the head, you’re not alone.
 Lhasas are notoriously particular about what they eat.
 Poppy once refused a perfectly good dinner for three days running because we’d switched brands without warning.
 Three days.
 The drama was Shakespearean.

 But getting the right food matters more than just keeping the peace.
 Lhasa Apsos are prone to skin allergies, sensitive stomachs, and weight gain if you’re not careful with portions.
 That gorgeous double coat?
 It needs proper nutrition from the inside out.
 A rubbish diet shows up fast.
 Dull fur, itchy skin, dodgy digestion.
+If you’ve ever wondered whether Lhasa Apsos are truly hypoallergenic, you’ll know that coat health is a big part of the equation, and diet plays a massive role in that.

 Lily’s Kitchen: the one Poppy keeps coming back to